Celastrina lucia

 Research needs

-Fine- distribution limits, precise range, and biology require further study.
+Fine- distribution limits, precise plant range, and require further study.
 The ' occurrence in prairie provinces suggests possible cryptic diversity or misidentification.

 Sources and further reading